Pivotal-Field-Engineering/todos-v2/pace/workshop-pcf/paceWorkshopContent/pcf-fdc/prereq-overview.en.md

 ### todos-api

-[Todo(s) API](https://github.com/corbtastik/todos-api) is a sample Spring Boot service that uses `spring-boot-starter-web` to implement a Spring MVC based REST API for `Todo(s)`.
-Not listed in this set but similar is [todos-webflux](https://github.com/corbtastik/todos-webflux) which is the same API implemented using `spring-boot-starter-webflux` and hence non-blocking (and uses Netty container).
+[Todo(s) API](https://github.com/Pivotal-Field-Engineering/todos-apps/tree/master/todos-api) is a sample Spring Boot service that uses `spring-boot-starter-web` to implement a Spring MVC based REST API for `Todo(s)`.

 This is nice Spring Boot ice-breaker app and hacks at core Spring Boot features such as using the Spring Boot Starter pom, Auto-configuration, Property Sources, Configuration Properties, embedded Containers and Logging.
 During the workshop we'll use Spring Cloud to connect persistence backends that implement the same HTTP CRUD API.